Fraud, Waste, and Abuse Training for Healthcare Organizations

 What Is Fraud, Waste and Abuse Training?

-Fraud, waste and abuse training, often shortened to FWA training, teaches workforce members how to recognize conduct that can lead to improper payments, false claims exposure, avoidable cost, and compliance failures in healthcare operations.
+Fraud, waste and abuse training, often shortened to FWA training, teaches workforce members how to recognize conduct that can lead to improper payments.
+It discusses false claims, avoidable cost, and compliance fails in healthcare as well.
+At a basic level:

 - Waste involves overuse, inefficient practices, or unnecessary cost.